6 Cold Email Outreach Techniques to Boost Results (Free Templates)

 6. Enhance Your Email Signature

-The last part of your message is an email sign-off followed by the signature.
-It gives your reader clear contact information, who you are, and where you are coming from.
+Don’t forget that there is something after your CTA, your email signature.
+Use this to give your reader clear contact information, who you are, and where you are coming from.
 Don't keep them wondering who sent the email and where they should find your contact information because they don't have that time.
+The email signature also adds a layer of trust.
+It is easier to build a relationship with a client as a person not a large corporate entity.

 How Long Should Your Cold Email Be?